Chandresh39/React-Learning/README.md

 ```
 use for create new project

-# Counter App - Increase and Decrease count between 0 to 20
+# Counter App - Increase and Decrease count between 0 to 20.

+# Props and Reusing - Initialize component(fuction) for reuse and manipulate through Props.